NAry-Byun/CWB_Hackathon-2025/backend/readme.md

 ### ⚡ Azure Function Trigger

 The original concept was implemented using a local Flask server.
-However, to automate the workflow, an **Azure Function Trigger** was introduced.
-It runs automatically when a user uploads a document to **Azure Blob Storage**, processes the document, and stores the result in **Cosmos DB**.
-This serverless approach reduces manual effort and simplifies the overall system architecture.
+To automate the workflow and improve scalability, it was migrated to a serverless architecture using an Azure Function Trigger.
+This function is automatically invoked whenever a document is uploaded to Azure Blob Storage.
+It processes the file, extracts key information, and stores the structured data in Azure Cosmos DB.
+This approach reduces manual effort and simplifies the overall system architecture.

 ![Azure Trigger Flow](https://github.com/NAry-Byun/CWB_Hackathon-2025/blob/develop/frontend/src/imag/rahul_trigger.png?raw=true)